Pension planning 2026

 Banking 3a (VIAC, frankly, finpension, traditional bank 3a) is cheaper, more flexible, and market-tracking.
 Insurance 3a (life-insurance-wrapped pillar 3a) adds premium waiver in disability and a guaranteed death benefit.
 We sell insurance 3a where it fits an actual coverage gap.
 We tell clients when banking 3a is the cleaner answer — that's the disclosure.

-Free · 45 minutes · In English · With Hans
+Free · 45 minutes · In English · With Nicole

 45 minutes with Robert.
 Free.